Why This Quest Defines Your Endgame

 The quest asks: Is compromise between fundamentally different value systems possible?
 Or must one worldview dominate?

 Your choice matters: Pursuing cooperation means believing that ideological differences don’t require violent resolution.
-It’s optimistic and challenging.
+It’s optimistic and challenging—and genuinely difficult to pull off.

 Player Agency and Consequence